sripberger/jpi-errors/README.md

   JSON-RPC Request object that specified a method that has not been registered.
 - `InvalidParamsError`: Code `-32602`, not actually thrown by Jpi, as Jpi does not come with a schema system.
-You'll want to throw this one yourself from a middleware to indicate that the JSON-RPC request specified a method that does exist, but one or more params were invalid.
+You'll want to throw this one yourself from a middleware to indicate that the JSON-RPC request specified a method that has been registered, but one or more params were invalid.
 - `InternalError`: Code `-32063`, not actually thrown by Jpi.
 To be honest I'm not sure what this is for, but I included it anyway because it's in the standard.  ¯\\_(ツ)_/¯